Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 ### Fixes
 - Fixed OVC.
+- Fixed a raw video stream subscription error when the remote participant stops and starts sending video in a short time.

 ### Improvement:
 - PPTLive - clears the target before starting a new session to prevent duplicate views.